Ceterai/Ceterai.github.io/MyEnternia/Wiki/Bi-Blade/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Dual Resonation

+A sequence of 4 (+1) heavy strikes.
+Hold to perform a [Blade Charge](https://ceterai.github.io/MyEnternia/Wiki/BladeCharge).
+Hold in air to [Downstab](https://ceterai.github.io/MyEnternia/Wiki/Downstab)
+Full resonation engaged!
+A perfect viona anomaly to rule them all.

+### Enchanted Resonation

+Raises an electric pillar in front of you.
+With increased power comes increased gravity of the situation you're in, and increased risk of sudden mini-anomalies, or **miazmas**.

 ## Sources

 Can be bought from merchants: